 Spring & Autumn

-Monte Rosa lies on the border between Switzerland and Italy and is one of the best kept secrets in the Alps.
-The highest peak of the range is the Dufourspitze (4634 m) which is the highlight of the peaks you climb on this stunning mountain adventure.
-Speak to any mountaineer whose taken this trip and they'll tell you how truly special it is.
+Monte Rosa lies on the border between Switzerland and Italy and is one of the best kept secrets of the Alps.
+The highest peak of the range is the Dufourspitze (4634 m), which is the highlight of the 4,000m+ peaks that you climb on this stunning mountain adventure.
+Speak to any mountaineer who has taken this trip and they'll tell you how truly special it is.

 June - September